Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

-This corresponds to the following experimental procedure.
-Suppose we place a `detector' at a coordinate distance $r$ from a specified origin.
-(We assume throughout that our detector represents an idealized observer whose gravitational field may be considered negligible, even compared to that of the perturbing particle: though unrealistic, this is a valid assumption in our idealized gedanken experiment.)
-If the massive particle is absent, a photon travelling for a time $\tau$ traverses a space-like interval $s(\tau) = c\tau$.
-In flat space, this may simply be identified with the coordinate distance, so that $s(\tau) = c\tau = r$.

-However, if, instead, we assume the photon is emitted by a massive particle located at $r=0$, and absorbed by a detector at $r>0$ after the same time $\tau$, the traversed interval `seen' by an observer at $r$ is $s'(r,\tau)$ (\ref{FLRW_pert_static-2}).
-The simple relationship between the coordinate distance and space-like interval is destroyed by the gravitational field of the particle and, in general, the light signal will not reach {\it the same} value of $r$ at the same time $\tau$ (i.e., $r \neq c\tau$).
+Neglecting the sub-dominant Hubble flow term in Eq. (\ref{FLRW_pert_static-2}), the intervals $s'$ and $s$ in may also be interpreted in terms of the following experimental procedure.
+Suppose we place a `detector' at a coordinate distance $r > 0$ from a specified origin.
+(We assume throughout that our detector represents an idealized observer whose gravitational field may be considered negligible, even compared to that of the perturbing particle, which is located at $r=0$.
+Though unrealistic, this is a valid assumption in our idealized gedanken experiment.)
+If the mass of the particle may be neglected, a photon travelling from $r=0$ to the detector at $r > 0$ traverses a space-like interval $s(r) = r \equiv s(\tau) = c\tau$, where $\tau$ is the flight-time.
+(Of course, the photon also traverses a time-like interval $c\tau$, so that its total trajectory is null.
+However, for our proposed measurement procedure, only the space-like interval is relevant.)
+By contrast, if the mass of the particle is non-negligible at $r$, a photon emitted at $r=0$ and absorbed by the detector after a time $\tau$ traverses a space-like interval $s'(r,\tau)$ (\ref{FLRW_pert_static-2}) as seen by the observer at $r$.
+Thus, the simple relationship between the coordinate distance and the space-like interval is destroyed by the gravitational field of the particle.

 Furthermore, $\tau$ need not correspond to the flight time of single photon.
 Instead, we may consider spitting the measurement of the interval $s'(r,\tau)$ into two (or more) parts.
 For simplicity, however, we consider only a two part measurement process.
 In the first part, a photon travels from the perturbing particle at $r=0$ to the detector at $r >0$.
 In the second, an additional photon travels from a (generally different) point, to $r$.
-If the total flight time of both photons is $\tau$, the space-like interval that would have been traversed {\it if} the particle had not been present is $s(\tau) = c\tau$, but the interval traversed in the perturbed space in $s'(r,\tau)$.
+If the total flight time of {\it both} photons is $\tau$, the space-like interval that would have been traversed {\it if} the particle had not been present is $s(\tau) = c\tau$, but the interval traversed in the perturbed space is $s'(r,\tau)$.
+In other words, because the flight time of the photons and the position of the observer relative to the mass $m$ are {\it independent}, so are $r$ and $s(\tau)$.
+Since $r$ can label any point in space, regardless of the value of $\tau$, it follows that the measured interval $s'(r,\tau)$ depends on where we place our detector in relation to the particle.